 Where: Minami-cho, Tokushima

 Heavy floats known as Chosa are hauled onto shoulders and paraded around the seaside town of Hiwasa before being dragged out into the sea.
-The festival brings many young people together as teams from a number of Shikoku's universities take part.
+The festival brings many people together.
 The town is known for its exquisite seafood.

 Yamaga Toro Matsuri